 What does the procedure involve?

 A TOE usually takes 15 to 20 minutes.
-If appropriate, your heart specialist may offer you a sedative to help you to relax.
+Your heart specialist may offer you a sedative to help you to relax.

 Your heart specialist will place a flexible telescope (endoscope) into the back of your throat.
 Your heart specialist will use the scanner to take ultrasound images of your heart chambers and valves.

 What complications can happen?